Bowtie-free graphs have a Ramsey lift: The lift property

-We remark that Theorem~\ref{thm:extendproperty} is the only place in the paper that actually needs conditions given on admissible odering by Definition~\ref{def:order}.
-There are many possible choices of orderings of good graphs; completely free ordering, ordering by unary relations, ordering by corresponding center, etc. Good graphs ordered freely (as well as other cases) can also be shown to have Ramsey lift constructed the same way as our lift.
-It is easy to see that such class however fails to have the expansion property: Consider a good graph $\relsys{A}$ consiting of two chimneys where order of non-central vertices does not follow the order of centers.
-For any choice of $\relsys{B}$ it is possible to give an admissible ordering in the sense of Definition~\ref{def:order} giving a lift of $\relsys{B}$ that does not include the given lift of $\relsys{A}$ (because the order of $\relsys{A}$ is not admissible).
+\begin{remark} Theorem~\ref{thm:extendproperty} is the only place in the paper that actually needs conditions given on admissible ordering by Definition~\ref{def:order}.
+There are many possible choices of orderings of good bowtie-free graphs; completely free ordering, ordering by unary relations, ordering by corresponding centre, etc. Good graphs ordered freely (as well as other cases) can also be shown to have Ramsey lift constructed the same way as our lift.
+It is easy to see that such class however fails to have the lift property: Consider a good bowtie-free graph $\str{A}$ consisting of two chimneys where order of non-central vertices does not follow the order of centres.
+For any choice of $\str{B}$ it is possible to give an admissible ordering in the sense of Definition~\ref{def:order} giving a lift of $\str{B}$ that does not include the given lift of $\str{A}$ (because the order of $\str{A}$ is not admissible).

-Theorem~\ref{thm:extendproperty} can thus be understood as an argument why among possible Ramsey lifts of $\B$ the one given here is the optimal one.
+Theorem~\ref{thm:extendproperty} can thus be understood as an argument why among possible Ramsey lifts of $\B$ the one given here is the optimal one. \end{remark}